-3.3.1 Builtin Configuration of Recording Service
+4.3.1 Builtin Configuration of Recording Service

 Recording Service is pre-configured with a builtin configuration.
-See Section 3.3.15 for more details.
+See Section 4.3.15 for more details.

-3.3.2 XML Tags for Configuring Recording Service
+4.3.2 XML Tags for Configuring Recording Service

 This section describes the XML tags you can use in a Recording Service configuration file.
-The following diagram and table describe the top-level tags allowed within the root <dds> tag.
+The following diagram and table describe the top-level tags allowed within the root < dds > tag.

-Table 3.3: Top-level Tags in Recording Service's Configuration File within Tags Description Multi-<dds> plicity <types> Defines types that can be used by Recording Service.
-This is needed if data 0.. types are not available through discovery, or when using a transformation.
+Figure 4.1: Top-level Tags in Recording Service's Configuration File

+Tags within <dds></dds> Description Multi- plicity <qos_library></qos_library> Specifies a QoS library and profiles.
+The contents of this tag are specified in 0 the same manner as for the Connext DDS QoS profile file-see Configuring QoS with XML in the RTI Connext DDS Core Libraries User's Manual. <types></types> Defines types that can be used by Recording Service .
+This is needed if data 0 types are not available through discovery, or when using a transformation.
 The type description is done using the Connext DDS XML format for type definitions.
-See Creating User Data Types with Extensible Markup Language (XML), in the RTI Connext DDS Core Libraries User's Manual. <plugin library> Contains a list of libraries that can be used to: 0.. · Plug in custom storage, such as custom databases.
-For more information, see Section 3.6.4. • Transform data after it is received from Connext DDS and before it is stored.
-For more on using transformations, see Data Transformation. in the RTI Routing Service User's Manual.
-See Section 3.3.12 Required.
+See Creating User Data Types with Extensible Markup Lan- guage (XML), in the RTI Connext DDS Core Libraries User's Manual.

+Tags within Description Multi- <dds></dds> plicity <plugin_library></plugin_library> Contains a list of libraries that can be used to: Plug in custom storage, such as custom databases.
+For more information, see Section 4.6.4.
+Transform data after it is received from Connext DDS and before it is stored.
+For more on using transformations, see Data Transformation, in the RTI Routing Service User's Manual.
+See Section 4.3.12 0 <recording_ser- vice></recording_ser- Required.
 Specifies a Recording Service configuration.
-See Section 3.3.3.
-1.. <recording ser-Attributes vice> • name: Uniquely identifies a service configuration.
+See Section 4.3.3.
+Attributes • name: Uniquely identifies a service configuration.
 Required.
-Example <recording_service name="RecordAll"> <!-- your service settings ... --> </recording_service>
+Example <recording_service name="RecordAll"> <!-- your service settings--> </recording_service> 1

-3.3.3 Recording Service Tag
+4.3.3 Recording Service Tag